dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Commands/K3S.md

 - #### k3d node create "Worker-Node-name" --replicas 2 --cluster "cluster_name_to_which_you_want_to_add_workers"

-      = This command basically creates 2 Worker nodes with the specified name(01,02 will be allocated to them by k3d itself) inside the  specified cluater name
+      = This command basically creates 2 Worker nodes with the specified name(01,02 will be allocated to them by k3d itself) inside the  specified cluater name.

+- #### k3d cluster delete -a

+     =  Deletes all clusters

+- #### k3d cluster delete "name_of_cluster"

+     = Deletes specified cluster